Frequently Asked Questions

 A: Because I must write it.
 I find clarity in expressing myself and my experience through writing, and I write here about that which I know best: my own experience.

 Also because I hope to build a community of women — single moms, formerly single moms, never single moms and simply compassionate, remarkable women — who support and inspire each other with "the three E's:" empathy, encouragement and empowerment.
-To propel that effort, please share posts from Phoenix Mom Rising and its Facebook page with all the badass moms and amazing women you know!
+To propel that effort, please share posts from Phoenix Mom Rising with all the badass moms and amazing women you know!

 Q: What will I get out of reading this blog?